 - Feel free to use pre-cut store-bought butternut squash cubes, as long as they’re fresh.
 Dice into smaller bite-sized pieces as needed.
 You’ll want about 24 ounces of precut squash.

-The flavor in this recipe is bold, so they’re best served with milder mains.
+The flavor in this side dish is bold, so it’s best served with milder mains.
 For a mostly meatless meal, we love it with Instant Pot Risotto or simply tossed with al dente pasta.